subgraph/sgflow/README.md

 # Subgraph Flow

-`sgflow` is a launcher application that runs in the Sway window manager.
+`sgflow` is a launcher application targetting the Sway window manager.
 It is similar to applications such as `dmenu` and `rofi`.

 ![Screenshot](sgflow_screenshot.png)